JackPotat0/jackpotat0.github.io/docs/game.md

 - Rogue Galaxy (Generally clunky, boring dungeons and OST)
 - Final Fantasy VI (SNES) (on hold, just didn't grab me...?)
 - Star Ocean: First Departure (PSP) (combat is too barebones, lack of real control, yeah Sakuraba I just don't like you that much)
+- Legend of Mana (PS1) (Combat is too unbearable, non linear layout is too uncomfortable for me.
+This is Yoko Shimomura's single best standalone OST.
+It captured the magical fantasy world like no other, not even her future self achieved this kind of raw sense of imagination.
+I will die on this hill.)

 ### **NEXT UP/ONGOING**
 - Shadow Hearts